jeffbski/pkglink/README.md

 # pkgs: 21 would save: 3.88MB
 ```

+### Generate link commands only

 If you want to see exactly what it would be linking down to the file level, you can use the `--gen-ln-cmds` or `-g` option and it will output the equivalent bash commands for the hard links that it would normally create.
 It will not peform the linking.
-You can view this for correctness or even save it to a file and excute it with bash besides just running it again wihout the option.
+You can view this for correctness or even save it to a file and excute it with bash besides just running pkglink again wihout the `-g` option.

 ```bash
 pkglink -g DIR1 DIR2 ...